KarlGW/azcfg/README.md

 ### National clouds

 By default the standard Azure (Public Cloud) is the target for all requests.
-By either setting options or environment variables others can be used.
+By either setting an option or an environment variable others can be used.

 The following are supported: